JackPotter7/Project_04_RedditBot/README.md

 I created the `bot_vote.py` file, used TextBlob, and ran it on at least 100 submissions which earns me 4 points.

 I created the  `bot_dm.py` file, where I sent over 100 randomly genereated direct messages earning me 2 points.

+I also completed the markoviy extension for generating comments.
+This new function in `bot.py` bases its text off of the `sentences.txt` file and the comment it is replying to.
+This earns me 5 points.

+Overall, I believe I earned 42 points on this assignment.